This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-The UK, the sixth largest global construction market outside the U.S., is of strong interest to U.S. exporters.
+The UK is one of the world’s largest construction markets, generating strong interest for U.S. exporters.
 U.S. building products enjoy a strong reputation for quality and reliability in the UK, while import tariffs and regulatory requirements pose challenges.
 U.S. architectural and engineering firms have a good reputation and track record in the UK.

 Leading Sub-Sectors